pingcap/blog/announcing-tidb-as-a-service-fully-managed-tidb-offering.md

 ## TiDB as you know, ready for cloud

-TiDB is the first open-source, NewSQL, [hybrid transactional and analytical processing](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) (HTAP) database in the market that's available for public, private, or hybrid cloud environments.
+TiDB is the industry-leading open-source, NewSQL, [hybrid transactional and analytical processing](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing) (HTAP) database in the market that's available for public, private, or hybrid cloud environments.
 It features horizontal scalability, strong consistency, and high availability with MySQL compatibility.

 During the past 5 years, TiDB has powered the businesses of around 1,000 companies in production, during which our core team at PingCAP have accumulated a wealth of expertise in architecting, tuning, and operating a distributed database in the on-premise setting.
 With the user base booming and TiDB maturing, we are ready to deliver the expertise and experience to the cloud.